miare-ir/api-doc/slate/source/index.html.md

 # Postman Collection

-All of the services included in this document can be downloaded as a [Postman Collection](https://www.postman.com/collection/) from <a href="/Miare - Third Party API.postman_collection.json" download>here</a>.
+All of the services included in this document can be downloaded as a [Postman Collection](https://www.postman.com/collection/) from <a href="Miare - Third Party API.postman_collection.json" download>here</a>.

 <aside class="notice">
 Webhook requests are not part of this collection since they are requests <b>made</b> by our server.